Kamoha: Promoting conversion therapy

 Kamoha.org.il promotes conversion therapy, and offers subsidies to finance it, declaring that some gay men might yet be able to develop opposite sex attraction and live a fulfilling normative heterosexual lifestyle.
 Yet it states that success is not guaranteed and that these treatments cannot be a sufficient solution for all gay men.

 Pairing gay men with lesbians

 The organization supports the project Anachnu (Hebrew: אנחנו, English: 'us').
 Anachnu is a matchmaking service which pairs gay and lesbian Orthodox Jews.
 This has been criticized by Orthodox lesbian organization Bat-Kol, and by Orthodox gay men's organization Havruta, which claims that this will create "unhealthy relationships" and is an attempt to "hide [the] existence" of LGBT people, a view supported by Rabbi Aviner.

 Opposing pride

-The organization formally opposes participation in pride parades, and does not see having an orientation which presents myriad halachic questions as being something specifically to be proud of.
+The organization formally opposes participation in pride parades, and does not see having an orientation it regards as posing a variety of halachic questions as being something specifically to be proud of.
 Kamoha, along with Hod, criticized the participation of Havruta in the Tel-Aviv pride and Jerusalem pride.